Osaka Station 大阪駅

 Japan is a shopper's paradise, and Osaka is no exception.
 Osaka and Umeda Stations boast a pristine lineup of new department stores catering to high-end retail.

-Take the Hankyu Department Store for example.
+Take the Hankyu Umeda flagship store for example.
 Start on the basement, where shoppers browse through ornately displayed collections of macaroons, chocolates, cakes, and cookies.
 Work your way up to the other levels, and you'll find floors of makeup and cosmetics, jewelry, designer clothes and handbags, and more.

-If you're feeling overwhelmed, take a break on the 9th floor Shukusai Plaza in the Hankyu Department Store, a wide-open plaza with ample seating that also hosts exhibitions and events.
+If you're feeling overwhelmed, take a break on the 9th floor Shukusai Plaza in the Hankyu Umeda main store, a wide-open plaza with ample seating that also hosts exhibitions and events.

 Bright fluorescent lights beam down from every corner of the ceiling, illuminating the shiny glass cases below, which contain rows and rows of the newest electronic gadgets and accessories.